Robin Hood and Matthew Effects: Differential Privacy Has Disparate Impact on Synthetic Data: Experimental Evaluation

 In our last set of experiments, we treat the intersection between three features -- age, sex, and race -- as complex subgroups in the Adult and Texas datasets.
 We consider privacy budgets ($\epsilon$) of 0.1, 10, and infinity (``no-DP'') as well as imbalance ratios of 0.05 and 0.25.
 This results in 16 subgroups for Adult, 21 for Texas for imbalance 0.05 and 19, and 27 for 0.25, respectively.

-\descr{Size.} In the top rows of the plots in Fig.~\ref{fig:SsSA}, we report the sizes of the subgroups, with the three different models and the two datasets.
+\descr{Size.} In the top rows of the plots in Fig.~\ref{fig:SsSA_A} (also see Fig.~\ref{fig:SsSA_T} in Appendix~\ref{app:s4texas}), we report the sizes of the subgroups, with the three different models and the two datasets.
 Once again, PrivBayes reduces the gap between majority and minority subgroups in the synthetic data, whereas PATE-GAN increases it.
 DP-WGAN behaves similarly to PrivBayes, which is inconsistent with the multi-class case discussed in Sec.~\ref{ssec:SSA}.
-For Adult, DP-WGAN does not manage to keep the subgroups distribution, even for no-DP.
+For Adult, DP-WGAN does not manage to keep the subgroups distribution, even for ``no-DP.''
 Finally, the effect of increased subgroup imbalance is evident in the higher disparity for all models and datasets.

-\descr{Accuracy.} The bottom rows of the plots in Fig.~\ref{fig:SsSA} report the performance of the classifiers.
-In contrast to previous work~\cite{bagdasaryan2019differential}, we do not observe a ``the rich get richer, the poor get poorer'' effect for either DP or synth classifiers; instead, ``everybody gets poorer,'' with very few exceptions.
-These exceptions are only for subgroups with small sizes; however, the accuracy on these subgroups has a much higher standard deviation compared to larger subgroups.
+\descr{Accuracy.} The bottom rows of the plots in Fig.~\ref{fig:SsSA_A} (and~\ref{fig:SsSA_T}) report the performance of the classifiers.
+In contrast to previous work~\cite{bagdasaryan2019differential}, we do not observe ``the rich get richer, the poor get poorer'' effect for either DP or synth classifiers; instead, ``everybody gets poorer,'' with very few exceptions.
+This should not come as a surprise, as it could not be expected from a generative model to synthesize data with better utility than the real data.
+The mentioned exceptions are only for subgroups with small sizes; however, the accuracy on these subgroups has a much higher standard deviation compared to larger subgroups.

 There is also a clear distinction between classifiers with $\epsilon=10$ and 0.1, both DP and synth.
 Synth classifiers trained on PATE-GAN and PrivBayes synthetic data incur a smaller drop than DP-WGAN synthetic data.
-Similar to Sec.~\ref{ssec:SSA}, PATE-GAN trained synth classifiers have better accuracy than DP classifiers for $\epsilon=0.1$.
+Similar to S3, PATE-GAN trained synth classifiers have better accuracy than DP classifiers for $\epsilon=0.1$.

+\descr{Correlation.} In Fig.~\ref{fig:mS_MI}, we display the mutual information between the multi-attribute subgroup and the target.
+Unlike the single-attribute scenario, the baseline mutual information here is not 0 because only one of the attributes (sex) was balanced by class.
+For both datasets, PrivBayes exhibits the most expected behavior -- increasing the privacy budget $\epsilon$ results in more distorted synthetic data, thus reducing the mutual information between the subgroup and target columns.
+On the other hand, PATE-GAN displays similar to u-shaped behavior: incorporating some privacy ($\epsilon=10$) initially reduces the mutual information but adding more privacy ($\epsilon=0.1$) increases it to level even higher than when ``no-DP'' is applied.
+In particular, for the Texas dataset, PATE-GAN enforces the dependency between the subgroups and target columns for all privacy budgets.
+Finally, DP-WGAN performs the worst in the Adult dataset.